Van Ingen & Van Ingen: Work

 Van Ingen & Van Ingen's work was synonymous with quality and fine workmanship, constructing moulds, mannikins, glass eyes, tongues, teeth and even whiskers for jobs of all different sizes of big cat skins and hunting trophies that customers would bring to them.
 The "snarling" open mouth expression of finished big cat mounts was one of the Van Ingen's trademark qualities, a feature rigorously studied and made possible only by special head moulds which had specific built grooves on the nose area.

 Glass eyes were imported from Germany, hand painted individually by a factory workman each pair painted specifically for each individual taxidermy mount.
 Van Ingen constructed mannikins and moulds of all sizes meaning they could produce mounts of consistent quality for a variety of poses from head mounts to full mount life size pieces.

 Heyday

 In its heyday, Van Ingen & Van Ingen was one of the biggest taxidermy businesses in the world.
-Factory records reveal that Van Ingen & Van Ingen would process over 400 Tigers per year from the 1930s until the late 1960s limited to not only tigers and leopards, but also bears, lions, other species of cat, ungulates and even African game.
+Factory records reveal that Van Ingen & Van Ingen would process over 400 tigers per yer from the 1930s until the late 1960s.
+Their trade was not limited to only tigers and leopards, but also bears, lions, other species of cat, ungulates and even African game.
 Film stars, viceroys and senior military men were numbered among their customers, but at least a third of the taxidermy was done for the Indian nobility.
-The firm employed over 150 workers time to support the high workload, with jobs from cleaning, skinning, salting, pickling, mounting, carpentry, finishing, decorating and offloading.
+The firm employed over 150 workers to support the high workload, with jobs from cleaning, skinning, salting, pickling, mounting, carpentry, finishing, decorating and offloading.
 Work began to decline in the late 1960s, following the banning of hunting in India.

 The firm remained lightly active until 1999 when it closed.